 PLANE With PLANE=x, the orbit correction is performed for the horizontal plane; With PLANE=y, the correction is performed for the vertical plane. made.
 (This differs from the MAD-8 implementation).
 (Default: X for horizontal plane)

-When COND=1, a Singular Value Decomposition is performed and the response matrix is conditioned to avoid linearly dependent correctors.
+COND When COND=1, a Singular Value Decomposition is performed and the response matrix is conditioned to avoid linearly dependent correctors.
 This can be used to avoid creation of artificial bumps during a LSQ or MICADO correction.
 Please note: this option is not robust since it depends on parameters which control the determination of singular values and redundant correctors.
 These can be set with the attributes SNGVAL and SNGCUT.
-Both parameters depend machines and give "reasonable" performance for smaller machines.
+Both parameters depend on the machine and may need adjustment.
+Default values are adjusted to large machines and give "reasonable" performance for smaller machines.

 Defines the number of correctors to be used by the MICADO algorithm.
 If NCORR=0 all available correctors are used.
 Only used by the MICADO algorithm.
+(Default: 0 i.e. all available correctors)